MinglangYin/minglangyin.github.io/_pages/about.md

 Recent News:
 =====
+- (May.
+2024) I am invited to give two oral presentations in HRS 2024 (Boston) on our latest AI research for advancing the quality of clinical care.
+See you in Boston.
+- (Apr.
+2024) Invited talk in Lu's group at Yale.
+"Learning Solution Operators of Partial Differential Equations Across Geometries"
+- (Mar.
+2024) We proposed a computational-based shape categorization for left atrial appendage.
+This pipelines greatly improve the shortage in interoperatability in the current appendage classification system and will be tested on a very large cohort in the next few months!
+- (Feb.
+2024) Check out our latest paper.
+DIMON enables geometry-dependent operator learning with validation on over 1,000 personalized hearts digital twins derived from cardiac imaging of patients with heart disease.
+- (Nov.
+2023) I was selected by Hopkins as institutional candidates for the Moore Inventor Fellow.
 - (Jul.
-2023) I got the Kenneth M. Rosen Fellowship in Cardiac Pacing and Electrophysiology, Heart Rhythm Society 2023
+2023) I received the Kenneth M. Rosen Fellowship in Cardiac Pacing and Electrophysiology, Heart Rhythm Society 2023
 - (Jun.
 2023) Invited talk, Biophysics-informed Machine Learning, The Platform for Advanced Scientific Computing (PASC) Conference (Online) 2023
 - (May.
 2023) Poster session, Heart Rhythm 2023, New Orleans, LA
 - (Apr.
 2023) Invited talk at CIS/MINDS seminar, Johns Hopkins University